MixMasterT/youth_work_hub/docs/schema.md

- duration    | integer   | not null, number of hours wage        | integer   | not null, dollars per hour start_time  | date      | not null, start time of job cost        | integer   | not null, total cost in dollars (wage * duration) status      | string    | not null, only: 'pending','designated','fulfilled','unfullfilled' worker_id   | integer   | empty until 'designated' or 'fulfilled'
+ duration    | integer   | not null, number of hours wage        | integer   | not null, dollars per hour start_time  | date      | not null, start time of job location    | PostGis   | not null, lat/lng for location cost        | integer   | not null, total cost in dollars (wage * duration) status      | string    | not null, only: 'pending','designated','fulfilled','unfullfilled' worker_id   | integer   | empty until 'designated' or 'fulfilled'